zowe/docs-site/docs/user-guide/generate-certificates.md

 ## Create a PKCS12 keystore

-Follow the following procedure to generate a PKCS12 keystore:
+Follow these steps to generate a PKCS12 keystore:

 1. [Configure the PKCS12 setup section in zowe.yaml](#configure-the-pkcs12-setup-section-in-zoweyaml)
 2. [Run the command to generate a PKCS12 keystore](#run-the-command-to-generate-a-pkcs12-keystore)

 ### Configure the PKCS12 setup section in zowe.yaml

+To assist with updating `zowe.yaml`, see the example yaml for [scenario 1: Use a file-based (PKCS12) keystore with Zowe generated certificates](#certificate-configuration-scenarios.md/#scenario-1-use-a-pkcs12-keystore-with-zowe-generated-certificates) in the article Certificate configuration scenarios.

 For PKCS12 certificate users, customize the following parameters in the `zowe.yaml` file: